agorakit/documentation/docs/en/upgrade.md

 That means that tests passes and that you get the latest features directly from the master branch.

-!!! warning
-    Make a backup of your SQL database in case something goes wrong.
+WARNING: Make a backup of your SQL database in case something goes wrong.
 Make a backup of all your files as well.
-Make two backups even, and store them on a separate machine.
+Make two backups even, and store them on a separate server.

-You can choose between an automated update procedure from the command line, or a step by step to update manually :
+INFO: You can choose between an automated update procedure from the command line, or a step by step to update manually.

-## Update script for automated updates
+## Option 1 : Using the update script
 There is a helper script that does the update for you :

 ```